Goodbye 2021, Hello 2022

 The Transcend Fund is an early stage venture capital firm that partners with some of the most ambitious and talented founders in the game industry to collaboratively build the future of digital entertainment.

 Founded in San Francisco by gaming veterans, Transcend Fund operates remotely with team members around the world.
-Our portfolio features a range of high growth digital entertainment companies including thatgamecompany, Possibility Space, Singularity 6, Laguna Games, IndiGG, Big Run, Nifty Games, Treehouse Games, Stress Level Zero, Maestro, Arcadia, Trioscope, Bunch, Kings of Games, Spatial, Goss, and several additional exciting but unannounced new ventures.
+Our portfolio features a range of high growth digital entertainment companies including thatgamecompany, Possibility Space, Polygon, Singularity 6, Laguna Games, Gardens, IndiGG, Big Run, Nifty Games, Treehouse Games, Stress Level Zero, Maestro, Arcadia, Trioscope, Bunch, Kings of Games, Spatial, Goss, and several additional exciting but unannounced new ventures.

 About Shanti Bergel